Nike-Inc/SQift/README.md

 }
 ```

-If the max connection count is reached, the pool will start to append additional SQL closures to the already busy connections.
-This could result in blocking behavior.
-SQLite does not have a limit on the maximumn number of open connections to a single database.
-With that said, the default limit of `64` is set to a reasonable value that most likely will never be exceeded.
+Since SQLite has no limit on the maximum number of open connections to a single database, the `ConnectionPool` will initialize as many connections as needed within a small amount of time.
+Each time a connection is executed, the internal drain delay timer starts up.
+When the drain delay timer fires, it will drain the available connections if there are no more busy connections.
+If there are still busy connections, the timer is restarted.
+This allows the `ConnectionPool` to spin up as many connections as necessary for very small amounts of time.

 > The thread-safety is guaranteed by the connection pool by always executing the SQL closure inside a connection queue.
 This ensures all SQL closures executed on the connection are done so in a serial fashion, thus guaranteeing the thread-safety of each connection.